Thomson Reuters profit falls on severance costs

 By region, the company had its strongest performance for its financial products in the Americas, where revenue was up 2 percent.
 Revenue for Europe, the Middle East and Africa fell 3 percent while it declined 2 percent in Asia.

-The Legal division, which makes up about a quarter of the overall business and competes with Reed Elsevier ELSN.AS and Wolters Kluwer (WLSNc.AS), posted a 4 percent rise in revenue to about $800 million.

-"They are doing the work behind the scenes where they can ... to protect their earnings numbers," said Ryan Bushell, portfolio manager for the IA Clarington Canadian Conservative Equity Fund at Leon Frazer, which holds 2.5 million of Thomson Reuters shares.

-On a net basis, Thomson Reuters reported a loss of 4 cents per share compared with earnings of 35 cents in the year-earlier period.
-On an adjusted basis, the company reported earnings per share of 38 cents compared with analysts' forecast of 32 cents
+On a net basis, Thomson Reuters reported a loss of 4 cents per share against earnings of 35 cents in the year-earlier period.
+On an adjusted basis, the company reported earnings per share of 38 cents compared with analysts' forecast of 32 cents.